1904 Belt Pocket

 Wider’s patent shows multiple variations on the theme of belt-with-pocket.
 Her drawings offer many ways of hiding a cavity in a range of differently styled belts and buckles.
 We attempted to reconstruct a version of Fig. 4.
 This was partially because we were able to easily source purse-closures that looked similar.
 We started with paper versions to test out the scale.
 We tried to find the right proportions between the belt and its end, so as to offer space for “coins and other small articles”.
 We talked about what these “smaller items” might be – keys? notes? jewellery? medication?

 Our calico versions were useful.
 But as can be seen from the images and animation, calico is a firm fabric, so the belt looks wider and less gathered than in the patent drawings.
-The final versions of the belt, in a softer cotton and cotton blend material, demonstrated more clearly how the invention worked.
+The final versions of the belt, in a softer blend material, demonstrated more clearly how the invention worked.

-We remade the belt 5 more times, each version customised for one of the performers in the “POCKETS of POWER” show.
+We remade the belt 5 more times, each version customised for one of the performers in the “Pockets of Power” show.
 This performance was inspired by a collection of unusual and surprising pockets in our research and developed in collaboration with the feminist theatre company Scary Little Girls.
 It was first shown at Glastonbury 2023, Being Human festival in London and the Mayven Arts festival in Cornwall.